IceShirok/IceShirok.github.io/_posts/2021-06-04-4-calm-before-the-storm.md

 ### What I’ve been up to

 The past two weeks have been relatively uneventful, or at least what I perceive to be relatively uneventful.
 NYC has bounced between a scorching hot 90ºF to a rainy 40ºF on Memorial Day Weekend, which left me to stay indoors more often than I would like to.
 However, it was a good opportunity to sip on some (iced) tea, take online courses, doodle a sketch, or just chill.
-It was a good reminder to know that even with the plans and schedules that I’ve set up, there are times to bend the rules on occasion.
+It was a good reminder to know that even with the schedule that I’ve set up to structure my day-to-day, there are times to add some flexibility.

 On one of the days that I could hit that sweet spot of 60º weather, I was able to jog a total of 10 kilometers in 3 25-minute intervals, which is a personal record for me!
 The last 2 miles were rough as I was literally hitting an uphill battle, but I did achieve the jog in 74 minutes.
 I haven’t been able to achieve those results consistently, but I’m happy to go out for a walk or jog whenever I’m not getting baked or frozen.

-As NYC businesses start to plan street block community events, I’ve also been starting to plan more events for the next few months, both within and without NYC.
-(It didn’t help when some of the YouTube videos I’ve watched were travel vlogs, so the wanderlust has been stoked.)
-Stay tuned!
+As NYC businesses start to plan street block community events, I’ve also been starting to plan more activities for the next few months, both within and without NYC.
+(It didn’t help when some of the YouTube videos I’ve watched were travel vlogs, so my wanderlust has been stoked.)
+Stay tuned for these blog posts!

 ### What I’ve learned